DTUWindEnergy/OptiWindNet/docs/setup.rst

 The installation procedure above enables *OptiWindNet*'s heuristics, meta-heuristic and mathematical optimization with `Google's OR-Tools <https://developers.google.com/optimization>`_ (open-source software).

 Other solvers can be used for mathematical optimization, but they are not installed by default.
-See the documentation section **Solvers** for relevant parameters when calling each solver.
+See the documentation section **Exact Solvers** for relevant parameters when calling each solver.

 The commands suggested here assume that the Python environment for *OptiWindNet* has been already activated.
 For packages that are installable with both ``pip`` and ``conda``, **enter only one** of the commands.